Beach Monitoring Program

 Maintain a risk-based water sampling schedule from Memorial Day to Labor Day

 Water samples are collected by the Department and analyzed for Enterococci bacteria (an indicator organism used to detect the presence of fecal matter in the water column) based upon standards set by Rhode Island Department of Environmental Management and US Environmental Protection Agency.
-Rhode Island’s recreational water use quality standard states: saltwater bathing waters must not exceed a single sample standard of 104 colony forming units (cfu) Enterococci per 100 milliliters (mL) of water, and freshwater bathing waters must not exceed a single sample standard of 61cfu Enterococci per 100 mL of water.
+Rhode Island’s recreational water use quality standard states: salt and fresh bathing waters must not exceed a single sample standard of 60 colony forming units (cfu) Enterococci per 100 milliliters (mL) of water.
 Both salt and freshwater beach facilities are required to conduct sampling to ensure safe swimming conditions as part of their recreational licenses.

 Identify and eliminate sources of contamination